surgems/ec-events/content/collections/family-rides/dodgem-ride.md

         content:
           -
             type: text
             text: 'Everyone''s favourite!
 Get behind the wheel, dodge those cars and remember one way around the track, please!
 Dodgems give the family a chance to enjoy some dangerous driving, in a safe way!
-Ram your friends and family, or try and dodge their attacks, there''s no room for scardey cats here.'
+Ram your friends and family, or try and dodge their attacks, there''s no room for scaredey cats here.'
       -
         type: paragraph
         content: